 The Biomass Research and Development Initiative (BRDI) is a multi-agency effort to coordinate and accelerate all federal biobased products and bioenergy research and development.
 BRDI issues annual joint solicitations funded by the U.S. Departments of Energy and Agriculture.

-EERE Program and Office Solicitations
+EERE Program Solicitations

 EERE's Financial Opportunities web page provides links to useful resources about financing and incentives for energy efficiency and renewable energy projects for the home, business, industry, utilities, and government.
 In addition, solicitation information may be accessed directly from certain EERE programs and offices, as well as EERE partnership programs.
-Sources of this funding information are provided below.